TovRudyy/KapitanPOP/README.md

 ### Parsing of Paraver trace files into HDF5 file format

 KapitanPOP can read data from .row and .prv files and write it into an equivalent HDF5 file.
 For this, a little C program to parse .prv files is used.
-The resulting HDF5 file contains all the data of the original Paraver file, but in a tabular format divided in dataframes of States, Events and communications.
+The resulting HDF5 file contains all the data of the original Paraver file, but in a tabular format divided in dataframes of States, Events and Communications.
 The resulting HDF5 contains an equivalent version of the .row and .prv data in a more convenient way for fast I/O.

 ### Metrics computation of the multiplicative POP model